eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson1_Arrays_and_Linked_Lists.md

     # Iterate over old string
     for i in range(len(our_string)):
-        # Grab the charecter from the back of the string and add them to the new string
+        # Grab the character from the back of the string and add them to the new string
         new_string += our_string[(len(our_string)-1)-i]

     # Return our solution